 To avoid problems with corrosion it is very important that the user cleans the steel surface in a proper way, using appropriate products to sustain the rust protection.

 For daily cleaning common detergent is recommended.
-Use a soft cloth.
+Use a dishwashing brush or a soft cloth.
 A thorough cleaning can be done with a cleaning agent for steel suitable for that purpose.

 Do not use scourer sponges with metal surfaces or similar tools that can leave microscopic particles, which attaches to the stainless surface (rust film).

 EICO sells well-suited products for thorough cleaning.